Vista Social

 When in doubt, use Vista Social’s built-in image editor to nail every post’s formatting specs.

 Don’t forget to sprinkle your Instagram content with the necessary text elements.
-This includes hashtags, photo dump captions, mentions, and more.
+This includes hashtags, mentions, photo dump captions plus anything else that supports clarity and visibility.

 • Have an internal social media approval process to ensure every post is brand-safe and relevant to the client’s campaign objectives.